GreenpeaceSchweiz/weblatetools/README.md

 2.  download and upload translation files for components in a Weblate project
-3.  bulk copy translation files for a list of components between Weblate projects, while editing them to search/replace and/or filter unwanted terms
+3.  bulk copy translation files for a list of components between Weblate projects, while editing them to search&replace and/or filter unwanted terms

 ## Installation